Thank you for your interest in Marquette Fertility Education!

 How does the monitor work?

-After Day 6 of the cycle, every morning the woman collects a urine specimen and then uses a test stick placed into the monitor until ovulation is identified.
+On or after Day 6 of the cycle, every morning the woman collects a urine specimen and then uses a test stick placed into the monitor until the PEAK day (ovulation) is identified.

 The monitor measures estrogen and Luteinizing Hormone (LH) in the urine.
 The monitor will register a LOW, HIGH, or PEAK reading based on hormone levels.